-- 1. Upon receipt of the approved Enforcement Request Form from the Contractor, the relevant RPU will review the proposal, which may require a site inspection to determine whether enforcement can be undertaken safely and to develop an enforcement plan.
-In cases where enforcement requires a camera-based enforcement strategy, these matters will be referred to the Operations Manager, Traffic Camera Office.
-It is important to note that, while police may agree a site is suitable for enforcement, attendance at the site will be influenced by other policing priorities. - 2.
-The RPU informs the Contractor of the enforcement decision.
+- 1. Upon receipt of the Enforcement Request Form from the Contractor by the Contract Administrator, the Principal will review the proposal, which may require a site inspection by the RBMS camera contractor.
+Subject to RBMS camera availability, and suitability report from the RBMS camera contractor, the Principal determines whether RBMS enforcement is the most suitable enforcement strategy.
+The RBMS camera contractor is to develop an enforcement plan and submit it to the Principal for approval.
+The Principal informs the Contractor of the enforcement decision. - 2.
+If the RBMS camera enforcement is deemed not suitable or feasible, the Principal advises the Contractor to follow Step 5 of Section B2.1.
+Once the Principal approves the Enforcement Request Form from the Contractor, the relevant HPU will review the proposal, which may require a site inspection to determine whether enforcement can be undertaken safely and to develop an enforcement plan.
+In cases where enforcement requires a camera-based enforcement strategy, other than RBMS camera deployment, these matters may be referred to the Officer in Charge, Road Safety Camera Office.
+It is important to note that, while Police may agree a site is suitable for enforcement, attendance at the site will be influenced by other policing priorities.
+The HPU informs the Contractor of the enforcement decision.

-B2.3 Implementation (by Road Policing Unit)
+B2.3 Implementation (by RBMS camera contractor or HPU)

-The RPU will liaise with the Contractor regarding site access and proposed dates and times of enforcement.
+The RBMS camera contractor or HPU will liaise with the Contractor regarding site access and proposed dates and times of enforcement.